sruffner/XSort/xsort/assets/edits.md

 data visualizations to help you make these determinations.
 This section describes how you can edit the contents of the neural units table.

+### Editing a unit's label
+You may specify a descriptive label for any unit in the units table.
+To edit the label, simply double-click on the corresponding cell under the "Label" column in the table and edit the label string "in place".
+The label may be up to 25 characters in length (any leading and trailing whitespace is removed) and cannot contain any commas.

 ### Delete
 Whenever a single unit (ie, a single row) is selected in the table, the **Edit | Delete** command is enabled.
 Selecting this command will remove the unit from the table and move the selection to the next unit.